 To calculate Sa, the average roughness in a 3D measurement, we first acquire an area of data (say, 1mm x 1mm).
-Again, we apply a short filter to remove spatial wavelengths below the fidelity of the instrument.
-Then, we apply a long wavelength at the roughness cutoff wavelength.
+Again, we apply a short filter to remove spatial wavelengths that may be noise or that may not be important for the application Then, we apply a long wavelength at the roughness cutoff wavelength.
 We calculate a mean plane for the remaining data, and we calculate Sa as the sum of the deviations from this plane.

 Calculating Stylus X Ra and Stylus Y Ra (XRa and YRa)